stummjr/doc.scrapinghub.com/autoscraping.rst

 2. **Don't assume that only one template is enough for extracting every product you need**.
 Usually there are some differences among target html layouts (although not visibly evident when rendered in a browser) that make some templates not being perfectly suitable for some targets.

-3. **The pages captured in the annotating mode allows you to test how will behave the extraction at any time with the current set of templates, without need to run additional jobs**.
+3. **The captured pages browser allows you to test how will behave the extraction at any time with the current set of templates, without need to run additional jobs**.
 Each time you add a new template or modify an existing one, after you reload the list of captured pages the extracted data is updated according to the new state of templates.

 4. **When a target is not being extracted by current templates, remember the development cycle described in first section**.
 First step is to identify a target page that does not contain extracted data, add a new template from it, and annotate.
 Then you check again the set of captured pages and see whether still there are products pages with no data extracted which require additional templates.
-Once you are satisfied, remove the 'annotating' tag and run a new job.
+Once you are satisfied with the current template set, run a new job in order to generate the items.

 5. **Usually you can find the opposite case: data extracted from pages you don't want to extract anything, or the incorrect template used for some product pages**.
 Both cases are improved by adding extra required fields in the template that is being used.
 In particular, for those fields that are not being extracted by it.
 That will make the result from the given template being discarded, as not all required fields were extracted using it.